Homework 2: Getting Comfortable with libembroidery

 In order to write your rect

 function, you will need to consult the Turtle Class Specification to decide which functions are useful for this task.
-For instance, to tell a Turtle
+For example, to tell a Turtle

 t